xr1337/appstoreconnect-openapi-go/README.md

 ## Motivation

-When I was generating the code for my own use, I experience some difficulties with OpenAPI Generator.
+When I was generating the code for my own use, I experienced some difficulties with OpenAPI Generator.
 After fixing all the bugs, I thought it would be helpful to share this generated code with others.

 ## Installation